LOUNGE /

 Inquiries

-Frequently Asked Questions about Four Seasons Hotel Tokyo Ohtemachi
+Frequently Asked Questions about Four Seasons Hotel Tokyo at Otemachi

-Q. What kind of hotel is Four Seasons Hotel Tokyo Ohtemachi?
+Q. What kind of hotel is Four Seasons Hotel Tokyo at Otemachi?

-Q. Who is guest chef Charles Anri Reboux?
+Q. Who is Guest Chef Charles Anri Le Boug?

 Originally from Normandy, France.
 After gaining experience in Michelin-starred restaurants worldwide, including L'Atelier de Joël Robuchon in Paris, and in London, Rome, San Francisco, and Tokyo, he has established a unique style that elevates classic French culinary techniques into modern French cuisine.
-He is renowned for his delicate aesthetic sense, and in April 2024, he opened a cafe in Daikanyama where one can encounter meticulously crafted "beauty" and "deliciousness," from the interior decor based on pink and gold, to original floral arrangements and jewel-like tarts.
+He is renowned for his delicate aesthetic sense, and in April 2024, he opened a cafe in Daikanyama where one can encounter "beauty" and "deliciousness" through his meticulous attention to detail, from the pink and gold-themed interior design to the jewel-like tarts and original floral arrangements.

-Q. Who is Chef Michele Abbatemarco, who is in charge of the sweets?
+Q. Who is Chef Michele Abbateマルコ, who is in charge of the sweets?

-Executive Pastry Chef at Four Seasons Hotel Tokyo Ohtemachi.
+Executive Pastry Chef at Four Seasons Hotel Tokyo at Otemachi.
 Born in Italy.
-He has received the Best Pastry Chef award from Gault & Millau and also serves as the Pastry Chef for the French dining restaurant est, which has earned Michelin stars for five consecutive years at Four Seasons Hotel Tokyo Ohtemachi, overseeing all pastry operations at the hotel.
-After graduating from École Lenôtre and Le Cordon Bleu Valrhona school in France, he honed his skills as a pastry chef at Michelin-starred restaurants in France such as Lucas Carton and Antica Osteria del Ponte before coming to Japan.
-In Tokyo, after working at Cuisine Michel Troisgros, he joined the opening team of est at Four Seasons Hotel Tokyo Ohtemachi as Pastry Chef in 2020.
+He has received the Best Pastry Chef award from Gault & Millau and is also the Pastry Chef for the French dining restaurant est, which has earned Michelin stars for five consecutive years at Four Seasons Hotel Tokyo at Otemachi, overseeing all pastry operations at the hotel.
+After graduating from École Lenôtre and Le Grand Chocolat Valrhona school in France, he honed his skills as a pastry chef at Michelin-starred French restaurants such as L'Auberge du Pont de Collines andantica Osteria del Ponte before coming to Japan.
+In Tokyo, after working at Cuisine Michel Troisgros, he joined the opening team of est at Four Seasons Hotel Tokyo at Otemachi as Pastry Chef in 2020.